shivivats/MR-Subjective-Testing-Platform/README.md

-# A Platform for Subjective Quality Assessment in Mixed Reality Environments.
+# A Platform for Subjective Quality Assessment in Mixed Reality Environments

 ## System Requirements